 - Design and development of an online course (or redesign/development of an existing online course)

 - Evaluation of the course by two external reviewers

 - Report including evaluation results, your reflection and critique

 How Is the Capstone Project Created?

 After enrolling in 9483 Capstone: Online Education, immediately notify your adviser about the online learning environment you will use for your project.
-Most students will request that a course is set up on a learning management system such as Blackboard, Canvas or Moodle.
+Most students will request that a course is set up on a learning management system such as CourseSites, Canvas or Moodle.
 After creating your online course, you are responsible for finding two reviewers who will provide feedback you should use to improve your course before submitting for faculty review.

 How Is the Capstone Evaluated?

 Three SISLT faculty members evaluate a student’s capstone project.
 The review process asks two basic questions: